Supreme Court declines Alaska militia leader's appeal

 The U.S. Supreme Court has declined to hear the appeal of a former Fairbanks militia leader convicted of conspiring to kill federal officials.

-The Fairbanks Daily News-Miner reports Schaeffer Cox's appeal was among the more than 150 petitions to the court rejected without explanation Monday.
+Schaeffer Cox's appeal was among the more than 150 petitions to the court rejected without explanation Monday, the Fairbanks Daily News-Miner reported .

 A federal appeals court overturned the murder solicitation conviction but upheld his other convictions last year.